Stnaire/gulp-yaml-packages/README.md

 # Gulp yaml packages
 Allows you to define complex dependency tree with ease for all your projects.
-You define packages and how they should be merged in a YAML file, then the module generates corresponding gulp tasks for you.
+You define packages and how they should be merged in a YAML file then the module generates corresponding gulp tasks for you.

 ## Install